 ‘In February 1852 the troopship Birkenhead hit a submerged rock at dead of night and sank in twenty minutes.
 To prevent lifeboats containing women from being swamped, the order ‘Stand Fast’ was given to the troops.
 This talk tells of the mistakes that cost 445 lives and the miracles that saved 193 ’

-‘For 33 years the Aurora was a successful Artic whaler and sealer.
+‘For 33 years the Aurora was a successful Arctic whaler and sealer.
 In a career change she then became a support ship for three Antarctic explorations.
-Caught in the ice for many months of her last expedition, she survived but then met a sad end in World War 1’
+Caught in the ice for many months of her last expedition, she survived but then met a sad end in World War One’